zackyao11/Data_Skills_2_project/README.md

 ### Suggestions and Tips:
 - Anywhere you can use things we learned in Data Skills 1 or 2, in a way that is relevant to your project, is a good idea.
-For example, cleaning up your plots using some MatPlotLib methods we discussed is better than turning in vanilla MatPlotLib output, using formatting and other functions to clean up your data is better than displaying the same output in a messy fashion, and so on.
+For example, cleaning up your plots using advanced MatPlotLib methods we discussed is better than turning in vanilla Seaborn output, even if the vanilla Seaborn output looks nice.
 - You may use libraries and methods we did not go over in class, but ones that we did go over should be preferred if they duplicate the functionality.
 Remember all citation rules from the academic dishonesty policy in the syllabus.
-- Effort put into organizing your code and making it readable, by, for example, following the Python Style Guide and good usage of functions and variable names, will be rewarded.
+- Effort put into organizing your code and making it readable, by, for example, following the Python Style Guide and good usage of functions and variable names, will be heavily rewarded.
 - If you feel stuck coming up with research ideas, feel free to contact me or one of the TAs so we can discuss your interests and make suggestions.
 - Common merging and grouping parameters: